preethika4/preethika4/README.md

 # Hello All..
 # I'm Preethika CN! 👋
-🎓 Pursuing my Bachelor's in Computer Science and Engineering at Sri Ramakrishna Engineering College.I'm a frontend developer with a keen interest in to develop a software,and I currently exploring my knowledge in cloud computing.I take pride in my ability observe and learn quickly, always exploring new technologies and expanding my knowledge.
+🎓Pursuing a Bachelor's degree in Computer Science and Engineering at Sri Ramakrishna Engineering College.
+I have a strong interest in software development and am currently exploring cloud computing.
+I am a quick learner with strong observation skills, always eager to explore new technologies and expand my knowledge.

 ##  About Me
  🎯 Interested in: